-I previously discussed health benefits of high fiber foods and to be wary of grains.
-Let’s now look at the health benefits of high protein foods for weight loss, heart health and more.
+I previously discussed the health benefits of high-fiber foods and being wary of grains.
+Let’s now look at the health benefits of high-protein foods for weight loss, heart health, and more.

 High protein for weight loss

 I love a high-protein meal.
 Protein is found in meats as well as vegetable sources.
 The good news here is that higher protein food reduces obesity, type 2 diabetes, cardiovascular disease, muscle wasting (in the elderly), and more.
 Let me take a closer look at the role of protein in weight loss and maintenance.

 Several meta-analyses of shorter-term feeding studies of higher-protein energy-restriction diets clearly resulted in greater weight and fat loss, and preservation of lean mass compared to lower-protein energy-restriction diets.
 For example, one meta-analysis of 24 tightly controlled feeding trials compared higher-protein with lower-protein weight-loss diets lasting 12 ± 9 weeks in duration, including 1063 overweight or obese individuals aged 18 and 80 years of age.
 The higher-protein diets had from 27% to 35% of daily calories as protein, compared to the lower-protein diets with only 16–21% protein.
 The higher-protein diets caused significantly more weight loss and fat loss compared with the lower-protein diets.